 It’s well documented that Paula Radcliffe would count to 100, over and over again.
 If you’re like me and have a tendency to lose count (!), you may want to think of some alternatives.

 Here are 5 tried and tested strategies to keep you mentally strong on race day:

-The beauty is you can visualise anything that drives you forward and motivates you.
+The beauty is you can visualise anything that gives you energy and motivates you.
 It could be your kids or family at the finish line or something you’ve planned for afterwards.
 Anything that spurs you on really.
-Me?
-I’m all for a bit of glory and taking centre stage.
-Naturally this means I’m winning some event and I’m basically awesome.
-(Dream on!)

 When it comes to race day or the long endless training runs, we all have ways of pulling us through the tough times when we are questioning our sanity.
 What do you do when it comes to keeping your mind mentally tough?